-There were opportunities to have a go at fun, low-cost, practical activities to enthuse and inspire children, young people and families – from how to run a comic book workshop, even if you can’t draw, to the weird and wonderful world of the Fruit Ninja!
-The workshop was very well attended from a broad cross section of service providers and organisations.
+There were opportunities to have a go at fun, low-cost, practical activities to enthuse and inspire children, young people and families.
 The feedback from the day was very positive with staff reporting that they would use the skills learnt on the day back with their children and young people.

 – Tracey Kirk-Downey, Children and Family Services Coordinator, Wollongong City Council, Australia

 “Matt has visited Wellington City to run region-wide workshops on ‘outside-the-box’ literacy for libraries, and he continues to be impressive.
 Instantly grasping the concept of these workshops, Matt was adaptive and happy to cater to our unique requirements.
 He is a friendly, down to earth, and very likeable character, who related well to the workshop attendees, regardless of their various levels of knowledge, experience and backgrounds.
 He runs his workshops in a relaxed, yet professional style with the perfect blend of static and dynamic activity, and, in response, we’ve received nothing but positive comments from the attendees.
 We would count ourselves very fortunate to have Matt back to Wellington City again in the future.”

 – Adrienne Hannan, Children’s and Youth Services Coordinator, Wellington City Libraries, New Zealand